VKCOM/nocolor/docs/introducing_colors.md

 function router() { /* ... */ }
 ```

-Hopefully, you'd never need this color in your projects.

-<p><br></p>

-## Limitations and speed

-The number of groups, colors and selectors in unlimited, though the more functions are colored — the slower NoColor would work.
-That's the main reason why namespaces are not auto-colored: when a full call graph is colored, a combinatorial explosion of different colored paths occur.
-A suggestion is to **colorize only those patterns that you really want to check** (typically 99% of functions are supposed to be left transparent).

-All available call chains are calculated **on a static analysis phase**, there is no runtime overhead.
-NoColor uses some tricky internal optimizations to avoid useless depth searching in a call graph.
-Every possible colored call chain is matched against all rules in the palette.

-Remember, that **PHP is an interpreted language** and allows constructions that can't be statically analyzed.
-If you write something like `SomeClass::$any_function()` or `new $class_name`, NoColor can't do anything about it.

 **Recursive components** in a call graph are implicitly joined into one graph node with all colors merged.
 Hence, if a part of your call graph looks like this:

 <p align="center">
     <img src="img/recursive-component.png" alt="recursive component" height="130">
 </p>

 NoColor won't deeply analyze such construction: it will just assume *"everything is reachable from everything inside it"* and join it into one graph node colored with both *green* and *red*.
-That's the reason behind a `@color remover` described earlier: it helps split recursive components.
+That's the reason behind a `@color remover`: it helps split recursive components.

-Also, NoColor deeply analyzes your code by performing **type inferring**, that's why it could be found a bit slower than Deptrac, which doesn't have such an option.

 <p><br></p>